 Washington’s behavior modeled servant leadership.
 He led by example.
 He didn't merely direct others, or solicit their input.
 He demonstrated his willingness to serve and support them.
 And as a result, the soldiers felt his tangible encouragement of their work, and he understood the challenges of their roles.

 To be a servant leader means aligning the passion in your heart, the vision in your head, and the actions of your hands, to serve the people who put their trust in you and chose you to lead them.
 Qualities of a true leader include:

-Deep care and passion expressed in your contribution to your community.
+Deep care and passion are expressed in your contribution to your community.